zsakowitz/2023-24-asian-worlds/README.md

 1. Install [Obsidian](https://obsidian.md/).
 2. Clone this repository by running
-   `git clone https://github.com/zsakowitz/asian-worlds` in your Terminal.
+   `git clone https://github.com/zsakowitz-notes/2023-24-asian-worlds` in your Terminal.
+3. Open the repository as a new Obsidian Vault.
+4. Done!